Chapter 1: The New Jacob

 "They can go on a long time, man.
 Hey, you think he's still all right?"

-Desmond's chest barely rose and fell with breathing.
-His face was almost ruddy, though, and his skin was warm.
-As Ben shook him gently, Desmond gave a faint smile.
-"Maybe he just has to sleep it off," Ben said.
+Desmond's chest barely rose and fell with breathing, although his face was ruddy and his skin warm.
+When Ben shook him gently, Desmond gave a faint smile.
+"Maybe he just has to sleep it off."

 Desmond muttered, "I'm not supposed to be here.
-This wasn't supposed to happen," then sank back into a stupor.
+This wasn't supposed to happen."
+Then he sank back into a stupor.

 "Ask him about Jack," Hugo said.
 "Maybe he'll tell us what happened."